 Today, chocolate has become a sign of love and affection.
-But chocolate isn't just for the wealthy or special occasions anymore.
-Millions of pounds of chocolate are sold each year as gifts, snacks, and a cold-weather drink.
-Research has shown that some of the beliefs about chocolate’s health benefits from years ago are actually true.
-But before you rush to the store, you should know that not all chocolate is the same.Dark chocolate is best
+But chocolate isn't just for special occasions like Valentine’s Day.
+The average person in the United States consumes 11.5 pounds of chocolate per year.2 According to resources such as WebMD.com and Harvard.edu, some beliefs about chocolate’s health benefits are actually true.
+But before you rush to the store, you should know that not all chocolate is the same.Is dark chocolate best?

+The reality is that ingredients in dark chocolate can be healthy, but the high-calorie chocolate bars that contain it aren't necessarily good for you.
 The bottom line: it's OK to enjoy some chocolate.
 But for the health benefits, make it dark and don't eat a lot!